 Request for Reconsideration of DOJ's Decision.
-If the requestor disagrees with DOJ's denial of the request or with the corrective action the Department intends to take, the requestor may file a request for reconsideration with an office designated by DOJ.
-Persons desiring to file a request for reconsideration should submit the request by letter, fax, or e-mail to the appropriate official designated by DOJ.
+If the requestor disagrees with DOJ's denial of the request or with the corrective action the Department intends to take, the requestor may file a request for reconsideration with the disseminating DOJ component.
+The components should generally provide that the official conducting the second level review is not the same official that responded to the initial request.
+Persons desiring to file a request for reconsideration should submit the request by letter, fax, or e-mail to the appropriate DOJ component.
 Persons requesting reconsideration should submit written material to support their case for reconsideration.
 They should not resubmit the information originally submitted to support the request for correction.

-Requests for reconsideration must be filed with DOJ (postmarked or shipped by an overnight delivery service) within 35 calendar days after the date that DOJ transmitted its decision on the original request for correction.
-Requests for reconsideration that are received by DOJ after the 35-calendar day deadline will be denied as untimely.
+Requests for reconsideration must be filed with DOJ (postmarked or shipped by an overnight delivery service) within 45 calendar days after the date that DOJ transmitted its decision on the original request for correction.
+Requests for reconsideration that are received by DOJ after the 45-calendar day deadline will be denied as untimely.

 DOJ Review and Response to the Request for Reconsideration.
-The reconsideration official designated by DOJ will review the information in question and the material submitted in support of the request for reconsideration, the material submitted with the original request for correction, and the results of the DOJ organization's investigation of the matter.
+The designated reconsideration official will review the information in question and the material submitted in support of the request for reconsideration, the material submitted with the original request for correction, and the results of the DOJ organization's investigation of the matter.
 The reconsideration official will then arrive at a decision regarding the request for reconsideration.
+To ensure objectivity of statistical information considered influential, the responsible component may forward an appeal regarding influential statistical information to the Justice Management Division which will convene an inter-component panel (See Responsibilities section) for its review and a decision.